BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/cdpdm.md

 - CDPDM is provided in your project kick-off email.
 - The email contains:
-  - CEX Attachment.
+  - Link to the CEX file.
-  - Link to the page with installation instructions.
+  - Link to this page with installation instructions.
-  - Credentials.
+  - Link to your Customer Configuration File.

 ## How to Install